merkdirwas1/Studienprojekt-TE-3/README.md

 | portuguese | 5.32%             | 26             | 1.8%                        |
 | russian    | 6.77%             | 33             | 2.4%                        |

-Contrary to the categories near all languages have an higher acuranc of task of the same group in the top 50 then their acurance in the total dataset.
-That can be an evidence that these groups bound more together.
-But all groups exceppt english have a small group size.
+Contrary to the categories, near all languages have a higher accuracy of tasks of the same group in the top 50 than their accuracy in the total dataset.
+That can be an evidence that these groups bind more together.
+But all groups except English have a small group size.

 ## size
 | **Name** | **Inclass** | **group size** | **group size / total size** |